Antoine Bestel: Early life

 Bestel was born in the northern French town of Sedan to Nicolas Bestel, a locksmith, and his wife Marie Elizabeth Liébault.
-For several years he worked for a prosecutors' office at the Parliament of Paris.
+For several years he worked for a prosecutors' office at the Parlement of Paris.
 He was sent to the Isle of Bourbon (present-day Réunion) in the Indian Ocean to assist with a trade-related legal case.
 From there he went to the Isle de France in 1791 and worked in the law office of François Fressanges, who was also the mayor of the island's capital, Port Louis.
 In the same year Bestel was appointed court prosecutor.

 In 1792 he married Louise Magdeleine Chenu, the daughter of a sea captain from Brittany.
 He became involved in the political structures set up in the Isle de France in the wake of the French Revolution.
 He was secretary of the Assemblée Coloniale, in which the colonists had political representation, as well as being a member of the Comité de Sûreté, the police agency.
 In January 1800 he was part of a delegation that went with the island's governor, Malartic, to the sister island of Réunion - the new name for Bourbon - to suppress a Royalist attempt to declare independence and call in the help of the British.